 If you look at any successful organisation that responded to COVID-19 with a digital transformation, the focus of leadership relied less on making decisions about which technology to invest in, and more about supporting and engaging the employees to understand their vision of the future of the organisation.
 This is because they are the ones driving the technology, not the other way around.
 A people-focused digital transformation begins and ends with your organisation’s culture and employee experience.
 Once you understand your employees’ mindsets, your digital strategy should simplify and optimise their experience, empowering them to deliver delightful experiences to customers.
 By deploying an agile and iterative approach to digital transformation, your organisational culture will be more comfortable with change, strengthening your organisations ability to be innovative, adaptive and financially viable when making future strategic decisions.

-Why Your 2021 Digital Transformation Should be Less About Recovery, and more about culture and innovation
+Why Your Digital Transformation Should be Less About Recovery and more about culture and innovation

 Technology provides an endless stream of opportunity and possibilities to improve the customer experience, as well as removing internal efficiencies and boosting productivity.
 But without the culture to change, investing in DT will only accentuate your flawed organisational practices and expose your weaknesses to your employees and customers.
-Every organisation has had to invest with risk in 2020.
-Although it may not be visible now, it will be telling to see which organisations flourish from their transformations, and which one’s crumble under an easing of restrictions, in what will hopefully be a more predictable market in 2021.
+Every organisation has had to invest with risk.
+Although it may not be visible now, it will be telling to see which organisations flourish from their transformations, and which one’s crumble under an easing of restrictions, in what will hopefully be a more predictable market in the future.

 Here at The Strategy Group, we work with organisations to develop and embed digital transformation by placing the customer experience, employee experience and organisational culture at the forefront of innovation.
 If you’re looking to deploy a digital strategy or pivot your business model into the digital space, please don’t hesitate to reach out to us and find out how you can maximise growth opportunities whilst staying relevant for the foreseeable future and beyond.